 Add pumpkin to the bowl and pulverise Speed 8/ 10 seconds.
 Scrape down the bowl.

-Add the oil and water to the bowl and combine Speed 8/ 5 seconds.
+Add the oil and puree until smooth.
+Speed 8/ 5 seconds.

 Pour in the banana flour and salt and combine Speed 8/ 5 seconds.
 Scrape down the bowl and combine again Speed 8/ 5 seconds.

 Spoon the mixture into the muffin pans until full and top with the chopped bacon.

 Bake in the oven for 30 minutes before cooling on a wire rack.